SpyrosLefkaditis/CocktailLibrary/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Use the interface to add, view, and delete cocktails from your library.
+4. Make images file and move the image inside

 ## Technologies Used
 - HTML